I was thrilled to see these 35 Christians among TIME's top 100.

 83 Louis XVI of France (1754-1793) was not a good king, but HE WAS A GOOD CHRISTIAN.
 His children have initiated a canonization process in the Roman Catholic Church where Louis devotedly worshiped:

-He was tried by the Convention, found guilty of treason, and sent to the guillotine on the feast of St Agnes, virgin and martyr, on 21 January 1793.
+The Convention tried him, found guilty of treason, and sent to the guillotine on the feast of St Agnes, virgin and martyr, on 21 January 1793.

 He began the day by hearing Mass and receiving Holy Communion.
 At the place of execution, he addressed the crowd, saying,